 Birthdays, weddings, reunions — hand a batch to the whole guest list and watch the party scatter across the map for years.

-A stitched QR patch is rugged enough to sew or stick onto a backpack, jacket, hat or duffel — a code that survives the whole trip.
+A stitched QR patch is rugged enough to sew or stick onto a backpack, jacket, hat, or duffel — a code that survives the whole trip.

 Bottles, instrument cases, coolers, tools that get loaned out — anything that drifts between hands and places.